rutvikk99/synapse/demos/module1/README.md

 Synapse empowers users to gain quick access and insights across all of their data, enabling a whole new level of performance and scale that is simply unmatched in the industry.

 As you will see here in our workspace, Synapse brings all of our data into a single service.
 Synapse does not just remove the silos between people in the organization, it also brings the data closer together.

-*Supplementary Info:*

-Azure Synapse is a limitless analytics service that brings together enterprise data warehousing and Big Data analytics.
-It gives you the freedom to query data on your terms, using either serverless or provisioned resources—at scale.
-Azure Synapse brings these two worlds together with a unified experience to ingest, prepare, manage, and serve data for immediate BI and machine learning needs.

 ## Surveying the Components of Azure Synapse Analytics